Pure-UI/pure/packages/_site/docs/Textarea/autosize.md

 ---
-order: 2
+order: 3
 ---

 Autosize

-Add `auto`, `autosize` or `autoresize` to make Textarea adjust height automatically to fit the content
+use `auto`, `autosize` or `autoresize` property to make Textarea adjust height automatically to fit its content

 ```html
 <Textarea value="some content..." auto></Textarea>